awslabs/cloudfront-hosting-toolkit/README.md

     new Hosting(this, "MyHosting", {
         hostingConfiguration: config,
-        buildFilePath: "buildConfigurationFile.yml"
+        buildFilePath: "buildConfigurationFile.yml",
+        cffSourceFilePath: "index.js"
     });

   ```

-Please note that the `buildConfigurationFile.yml` should be specified as the relative path to your existing CodeBuild file.
+Please note that the `buildConfigurationFile.yml` and `index.js` should be specified as the relative path to your existing CodeBuild file.

 ### CDK Source Code